 This post contains affiliate links.
 If you make a purchase using my link, I may get a small commission.
 Thank you for supporting TWF!

 When deciding what to wear to Oktoberfest in Munich, note that people absolutely go in regular clothes, too.
-They’ll still serve you beer, you’ll still make friends, and you’ll still have a ton of fun.
+They’ll still serve you a beer, you’ll still make friends, and you’ll still have a ton of fun.
 But with the majority of the locals dressing up in traditional outfits, it seems like they set the tone for expectations.
 Dressing up is part of the experience.
 After all, if you’re making the trip to Munich, why not embrace every ounce of the tradition?!

 For the ladies, you’ll love slipping into a traditional dirndl.
 It’s, surprisingly, really comfortable and you’ll feel like a million bucks.
 The three-piece ensemble consists of a cropped blouse, full bodice and skirt, and apron.
 The blouse is typically white, and will often have puff sleeves and/or lace accents.
 The bodice, attached to the full skirt and also called the pinafore dress, compliments the blouse and typically falls below the knee.
 The apron is a beautiful accent to the dress, tying at the waist and wrapping around to make a bow.
 I feel like it’s a universally flattering outfit!

 The bow can be tied in four places: the left, the right, the center, or the back.

-Accessories & Shoes
+Accessories & Shoes for Women

-- Floral headband: If you’re going all out, pick out a fun flower crown or headband to wear!
+- Floral Headband: If you’re going all out, pick out a fun flower crown or headband to wear!
 I had an old flower headband that worked great with my dress.
 I expected to see a bunch for sale at Oktoberfest, or at nearby shops but I was disappointed in the quality.
 Purchase one beforehand if you know you want to wear it.

 - Braided hair: This is very common at Oktoberfest.
 A milkbraid updo beautiful, but I’ve never been the best at braiding my own hair, so I didn’t do it for Oktoberfest.
 I wish they had a hair-braiding booth at Oktoberfest!